chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

     :name: bondary layer basic
     :width: 600

 5. The result is interesting, although the elements at the corners are skewed.
 This can be solved by feeding the field a list of the points at the corners which will be defined as FanPoints.
 Then, one may refine the mesh by specifying a number of elements for each fan.
-Alternatively the size can be defined as the same for all points, see the commented line below.
+Alternatively, the size can be defined as the same for all points, see the commented line below.

 .. code-block::